Legendary Sniper Duels

 After Häyhä took down twenty-five Soviet soldiers in a single day, the Russians had had enough.
 They sent their own snipers to try to get rid of their nemesis.
 Although he got the best of the snipers sent against him, Häyhä was eventually shot in the jaw with an exploding bullet.
 His fellow soldiers took him off the battlefield, one of them claiming “half his head was missing.”

-Remarkably, Simo Häyhä survived his wounds, although it took him years to recuperate, and he lived until 2002 when he died at the age of 96!
+Remarkably, Simo Häyhä survived his wounds.
+It took him years to recuperate, and he lived until 2002 when he died at the age of 96!

 Lyudmila Pavlichenko vs. Nazi Snipers